If your eyes are red and puffy, cooling and hydrating the area can help. Easy at-home methods include tea bags, a facial roller, or a cool washcloth.

 Cucumber slices can also help soothe puffy eyes and reduce swelling.
 Take a cucumber from your fridge, give it a wash, and cut off two 1/4-inch slices.
 You can save the rest of the cucumber for snacking.
 Lie back and keep the slices on your eyelids until they’re no longer cool.

 Tea bags combine a cool compress with de-puffing caffeine.
 Most varieties of black, green, and white tea contain caffeine.
 There’s some evidence that it can penetrate the skin, reduce swelling, and increase circulation.

 To try this method, wet two tea bags, refrigerate them for 20 minutes, and then place them on your eyes for 15 to 30 minutes.

 3. Gently tap or massage the area to stimulate blood flow

 You can work to increase blood flow to the affected area by gently tapping or massaging around your eyes.
 The pressure from your fingers may help move fluid away.

 4. Apply witch hazel

-6. Apply a chilled face cream or serum
+6. Apply a chilled cream or serum

 7. Use eye drops